Cleaning up Confusion; correctly cleaning your room

 A disinfectant is then used AFTER the detergent to kill any microorganisms left on your surfaces.
 Depending on which disinfectant, you may also need to do a rinse with this as well so as not to degrade and compromise the surface in any way (again stainless steel can be corroded if you leave some of these left sitting).

 That’s it!
 Well, maybe there’s just a bit more to it, but these are the most essential concepts.
 Let’s go a bit further.

 Types of Disinfectants

-To make matters just slightly more confusing there’s many types of disinfectants but broadly they can be grouped into two categories: oxidizing and non-oxidizing agents.
+To make matters just slightly more confusing there are many types of clean room disinfectants but broadly they can be grouped into two categories: oxidizing and non-oxidizing agents.
 Each of these clean room cleaning agents will kill different organisms: oxidizing agents have a broad spectrum of activity (large bomb; can kill spores) and non-oxiding are more specific (9 mm beretta).
 Because the oxidizing agents are so non-specific they also present a greater risk to the humans cleaning with them and greater caution should be used.

 Non-Oxidizing agents include: